 There’s never been a better time to design an app.
 Today, over 3 billion people use smartphones, so you have an enormous market for your app once it hits Google Play and the App Store.
 It’s not an easy process, but it’s certainly possible to learn how to code an app.

 In this article, we’ll go over the basics of building iOS and Android apps, along with some useful tips to help bring your app idea into reality.

 If you don’t know how to code, don’t worry.
-Career Karma can set you up with fast coding education programs that’ll teach you everything you’ll need to know.
-While it’s possible to learn on your own, attending a programming course will give you access to trained instructors and set you up for a real tech career.
+Career Karma sets users up with fast coding education programs that will teach you everything you need to know.
+While it’s possible to learn on your own, attending a coding bootcamp will give you access to trained instructors and set you up for a tech career.

 App development is a satisfying and potentially lucrative skill, and we’ll help you get started on the right track.

 Before we get into the step-by-step guide for creating an app, we first need to set the stage for the app development process.